Cargo plane operated by Ukraine carrier crashes in Greece

-THESSALONIKI, Greece (AP) — An Antonov cargo plane operated by a Ukraine-based air carrier crashed Saturday near the city of Kavala in northern Greece, authorities said.
+THESSALONIKI, Greece (AP) — An Antonov cargo plane operated by a Ukraine-based airline crashed Saturday near the city of Kavala in northern Greece, authorities said.

 Greek Civil Aviation authorities say the flight was heading from Serbia to Jordan, but have not been able to confirm how many people were on board or what the plane's cargo was.
 It was operated by Meridian, a cargo carrier.